MarvinBotchway/alx-system_engineering-devops/0x00-shell_basics/README.md

 # ALX Project - 0x00.
 Shell, basics

-### This folder is an mandatory part of the ALX Software Engineering Program.
-Add its made up of tasks related to understading the basics of the Linux Shell (bash).
+### This project folder is a part of the requirements for the ALX Software Engineering Program.
+The project is made up of tasks (files) related to understading the basics of the Linux Shell (bash).
+Tasks with their filenames beginning with 100 and above are advanced and optional but every other task is mandatory.

 Bellow are all the files containing solutions to the tasks and the respective requirements.